Name: __________________________________________________________________________________

 15%

 Academic Dishonesty will not be tolerated.
-Consequences of cheating, using any electronic device during an exam, representing another’s work as your own (plagiarism), or having one student operate another’s clicker include being issued a failing grade in the course, referral of the matter to a judiciary hearing for disciplinary probation, and suspension or dismissal from the University.
-See the “non-credit” versions of the tutorials at http://library.albany.edu/usered/plagiarism/page2.html if you are at all unsure of what constitutes plagiarism.
+Consequences of cheating, using any electronic device during an exam, representing another�s work as your own (plagiarism), or having one student operate another�s clicker include suspension or dismissal from the University.
+See the non-credit versions of the tutorials at http://library.albany.edu/usered/plagiarism/page2.html if you are at all unsure of what constitutes plagiarism.

-Extreme Circumstances are evaluated by the Office of the Dean (Vice Provost) for Undergraduate Education in LC-30.
-When documented by the student, acceptable excuses include hospitalization or medical emergency involving the student, death/funeral in the immediate family, and delay due to an automobile accident—one officially reported to the authorities—on the way to class.
-Unacceptable excuses include ordinary transportation issues: flat tires; parking and mechanical problems; bus delays: broken alarm clocks; eye, dental, medical, or employment appointments which could be scheduled some other time; pre-/post-vacation extensions; and social occasions such as christenings, weddings, reunions, and Bar Mitzvahs.
-(See Undergrad Bulletin “Attendance” regulations for additional details.)
+Extreme Circumstances are generally evaluated by the Vice Provost�s office in LC-30.
+Documented acceptable excuses include a medical emergency involving the student, death in the immediate family, and delay due to a car accident officially reported to the authorities on the way to class.
+Unacceptable excuses include ordinary transportation issues (bus delays, flat tires, parking and mechanical problems); alarm clock malfunctions; appointments which could be scheduled some other time; vacation extensions; and social occasions such as christenings, weddings, and Bar Mitzvahs.
+(See the Undergrad Bulletin�s �Attendance� regulations for additional details.)

-Aside from a built-in course point total over 100%,” there are no opportunities to do additional work for extra credit during the semester.
-As indicated in the Undergraduate Bulletin, students may not “submit additional work or … be reexamined for the purpose of improving their grades after the course has been completed.”
+Aside from our built-in course point total of 108.75%, there are generally no opportunities to earn extra credit during the semester.
+As indicated in the Undergraduate Bulletin, students may not �submit additional work or � be reexamined for the purpose of improving their grades after the course has been completed.� Topic and Assignment Schedule

 Session